Mells Park: Second Park House

 The architect Edwin Lutyens had known the Horners, and Mells Park, since 1896.
 In 1918 he unsuccessfully tried to persuade the Horners to rebuild Park House.
 However, Reginald McKenna, the chairman of Midland Bank, and formerly Home Secretary and Chancellor of the Exchequer under Asquith, was married to Pamela Jekyll, the niece of Frances Horner.
 In 1924, the Horners agreed to let Mells Park to them for a nominal rent, on the understanding that the McKennas would rebuild the house.
-The McKennas had commissioned Lutyens before, in 1911, to build their town house at 36 Smith Square, London.
+The McKennas had commissioned Lutyens before, in 1911, to build their town house, Mulberry House, at 36 Smith Square, London.
 Lutyens rebuilt Park House in neoclassical style in 1925.
 He built a two-storey, hip-roofed house in Bath stone, on the outline of the previous building, and joined it onto the surviving arcaded service court.
 The new main range has seven bays along the south and north elevations and four along each side, with Doric pilasters.

 Around 1926, Lutyens also designed gardens around the house, in collaboration with garden designer Gertrude Jekyll, who was another aunt of Pamela McKenna.

 The family sold Mells Park in 1939, following the death of Sir John Horner in 1927.
 The McKennas had already left Mells Park, for Halnaker, Sussex, where they commissioned Lutyens to build another country house.
 This was Halnaker Park, built in 1938.